13 August 2021

 The Making of Europe: The Long 20th Century

 This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe in the long 20th century.
 Many deeply impacting developments occurred over the course of the 20th century: Two World Wars were fought, the European Union was founded and the fall of Communism unfolded.
-All these occurences, and still more, streched out over one century.
+All these occurences, and more, streched out over one century.
 Being such a crucial city in Europe’s history in the 20th century, Berlin is the most fitting location for this course.
 Special emphasis will also be given to Germany's role in the continent and to the historical origins of the European Union and its present state.
 The city of Berlin, with all its tangible historical remains, will be dealt with as a city of former crisis with great promises for a better future.

-In this course we will try to identify the democratic values that have shaped the rebirth of Europe and discuss the challenges with which present-day Europe is faced.
+In this course we will try to identify the democratic values that have shaped the rebirth of Europe and discuss the challenges present-day Europe is faced.
 Several excursions will be organised in which you will visit some key historic sites in the city.

 Dr. Stefan Cetkovic